CRISES IN THE CAPITALIST SYSTEM

 7. Arms Race and Militarism.

-Britain maintained naval dominance but faced growing pressure from Germany’s expanding navy.
+• Britain maintained naval dominance but faced pressure from Germany’s expanding navy.

-Military budgets soared, and nations built up huge standing armies, modern weapons, and war plans.
+• Military budgets were expanded and nations built huge standing armies with modern weapons and war plans.

-This militarism created a war-ready Europe where disputes could quickly escalate into full-scale conflict.
+This militarism created an atmosphere ready for war, where disputes could quickly escalate into full-scale war.

 SHORT-TERM (IMMEDIATE) CAUSE OF WORLD WAR I.